 The District provides post retirement healthcare benefits, in accordance with California Public Employees' Retirement System (CalPERS), to all employees who retire from the District after attaining the age of 50 with at least ten years of service and elect to be covered.
+Benefits are set by the Board of Directors and can be amended by the Board.
+The benefits consist of a fixed monthly amount which is adjusted based on the medical care component of the CPI.
 The District is part of the Public Agency portion of the Public Agency Retirement System (PARS), an agent multiple-employer plan administered by PARS, which acts as a common investment and administrative agent for participating public employees within the State of California.
 The Public Agency Retirement System issues a separate Comprehensive Annual Financial Report.
 Copies of the PARS annual financial report may be obtained from the Public Agency Retirement System, 4350 Von Karman Avenue, Suite 100, Newport Beach, CA 92660.